ERRRRRRRLAN/Splitter/README.md

 ## 📋 Description

 Splitter is a web application based on HTML, CSS, and JavaScript that allows you to:
+- Use the application in Bahasa Indonesia or English (with language switcher)
 - Automatically divide participants into multiple groups
 - Configure distribution based on gender (Male/Female)
 - Provide custom names for each group